Stephen-I/Stephen-I.github.io/README.md

 To Investigate growth of Anime throughout the year of 2023

-# Data Source
+## Data Source

-What data is needed to acheive our objective?
+What data is needed to achieve our objective?

 we need data on the top Anime ratings from 2023 that includes